rehierl/abstract-properties/02-basic-maths/3-1-substring.md

 end
 ```

-While the subset-of operation is most natural ("most natural" as in "obvious"
+While the subset-of operation is most natural (read "most natural" as in
-or "most used") in regards to simple sets, that isn't the case in regards to
+"most used") in regards to simple sets, that isn't the case in regards to
 sequences and their subsequence-of operation.
 More "natural" in regards to
 sequences is the concatenation based operation.